zmitchell/tinkering.xyz/content/optimization-story.md

 I'm the last person you need to convince about writing tests.
 I've [given talks](https://www.youtube.com/watch?v=RdpHONoFsSs&list=PLgC1L0fKd7UkVwjVlOySfMnn80Qs5TOLb&index=9) about esoteric testing techniques.
 I've also [written about](https://tinkering.xyz/polsim/#testing) the need for better testing in scientific software.
 So, how did we get here?
 - Burnout.
 Graduate school is hard.
 Doing anything that doesn't directly move you towards graduation has a high activation energy.
 - I'm the only person on the planet using this software, so I'll just run into all the bugs myself and fix them.
 Right?
-- I was given the original simulation implementation as a single large script, so I wrote `fmo_analysis` partly to organize things for my own understanding of what the original code did.
 - This started as a small CLI that I threw together and it quickly grew beyond that scope.
 - My dog ate my test suite.

-Suffice to say that now I have test suites for both `fmo_analysis` and `ham2spec`, but let's talk about how I got there.
+Suffice to say that I now have test suites for both `fmo_analysis` and `ham2spec`.

-### The problem
+The problem was multi-faceted:
-I ran my fitting script again and noticed that the `"function output"` value, which tells you the value of the function you're trying to minimize, was much worse than before.
-This means that the match between my fitted spectra and the experimental spectra was much worse.
-My fitting script spits out a plot for visual comparison, so I pulled that up and they didn't match at all. *Oh no*.

-I decided I would compare three versions of `fmo_analysis`:
-- A known-good version before I started optimizing
-- The last pure-Python version
-- The current Rust/Python version

-I decided I would compare these using `git-worktree`, though in hindsight I could have also used something like `git-bisect`.
-I first learned about `git-worktree` from [a post by Hillel Wayne](https://www.hillelwayne.com/post/cross-branch-testing/).
-In short `git-worktree` lets you create an entire directory structure from a given commit, branch, etc via hard-links to objects in your git repository.
-I created a script to compute spectra using each version, saving both intermediate and final results so that I could compare outputs step-by-step.
-Then I created another script to compare the various outputs of the stick spectrum computation.

-### Diagonalization
-I first checked to make sure the eigenvalues and eigenvectors matched up, since that was a calculation I wasn't responsible for and thus was unlikely to mess up on my own.
-The eigenvalues matched up, which was reassuring.
-The eigenvectors, however, did not match up.

-The eigenvectors initially appeared totally jumbled, but eventually I realized that they were transposed, some rows had the opposite sign, and the absolute values were only the same up to a certain number of decimal places.
-The transposition wasn't entirely unexpected.
-I wasn't very confident that I had converted between F-ordering and C-ordering correctly.
+- I wasn't converting between memory orderings correctly
+- Eigenvectors are only defined up to a sign, so small differences in precision can cause sign flips
+- I had switched from double-precision to single-precision, which caused sign flips as mentioned above
+- The allegedly "known-good" data I was comparing against was saved incorrectly (when in doubt, test the test!)

+Ultimately the sign flips don't change the results, but I had to change my test suite to allow for sign flips.

-{% details(summary="Aside: converting between orderings") %}
+{% details(summary="Aside: Converting between orderings") %}
-In both NumPy and ndarray the array consists of a few pieces of information:
+An `n`-dimensional array in NumPy or ndarray consists of a few pieces of information:
 - The buffer containing the actual data
 - The dimensions of the array
 - The strides, or "how many elements do I have to traverse in the buffer to get to the next item along a particular axis"